Din sökning matchade inga resultat.

 Oracle offers multiple ways for you to opt out of third party sharing or selling and object to our use of information about you:

-Also note that the first three opt out tools are currently cookie-based and prevent Oracle from using, sharing or selling your personal information for interest-based advertising on the browser on which they are installed.
+Also note that the first three opt-out tools are currently cookie-based and prevent Oracle from using, sharing, or selling your personal information for interest-based advertising on the browser on which they are installed.
 As a result, these opt out tools will only function if your browser is set to accept third-party cookies and may not function where cookies are sometimes automatically disabled or removed (e.g., certain mobile devices and operating systems).
 If you delete cookies, change your browser settings, switch browsers or computers, or use another operating system, you will need to opt out again.
 Oracle does not use persistent, unique identifiers to revive a previously opted-out profile or deleted cookie.

-Delete information about you
+Delete or correct information about you

 If you would like to submit a request to have offline information about you, if any, erased or deleted, you can use this form.